 During review, OKVIZ may compare the request with AppSource data, public documentation, the publisher website, release notes, screenshots, or other visible evidence.
 A change can be rejected when it is unsupported, unverifiable, inconsistent with public evidence, or outside the editable scope.

-The account that submitted the request receives an email when the claim is accepted or rejected.
-The account also receives an email when proposed metadata changes are accepted or rejected.
+NOTE: The account that submitted the proposal receives an email when the changes are accepted or rejected.

 Effect on the Rating